Explains why decode-heavy LLM serving is often memory-bound and how KV-cache design, batching, PagedAttention, and speculative decoding improve scale.

 2ideal one-way transfer floor at 200 GB/s: 13.4 ms

-Static batching creates two significant inefficiencies.
-First, the GPU is forced to process "padding tokens" that don't contribute to the final output, wasting valuable compute cycles and memory bandwidth.
+Static batching creates two inefficiencies.
+First, the GPU is forced to process "padding tokens" that don't contribute to the final output, wasting compute cycles and memory bandwidth.
 Second, once shorter requests finish, their batch slots usually can't be reused until the scheduler rebuilds the batch around the longest surviving sequence.
 This degrades both latency and overall throughput, especially when request lengths vary widely.

 In serving terms, instead of waiting for a whole batch cycle to finish, the scheduler can eject completed requests and insert new ones after every token generation step.
 See our continuous batching deep-dive for scheduling algorithms and preemption strategies.
 The timeline above shows slot reuse; its actual benefit depends on queued work, KV capacity, and latency policy.